gandlafbtc/cashu-faucet/README.md

 ## How to use

-Setting up a cashu faucet is a easy 3 step process:
+Setting up a Cashu faucet is a easy 3 step process:

 ### 1. Configure